DarinM223/hachidori/README.md

 Installing
 ----------

-This app is intended to be used as a standalone chrome or desktop app since it uses cross origin requests to the Hummingbird API.
-However, I haven't published this app to the chrome store yet so to install, clone the repository with git:
+This app can be used as both a standalone chrome or desktop app or a web app.
+Right now the chrome app doesn't know how to connect to the public node.js server so only the web app is able to be run.
+First clone the github repository here:

     git clone https://github.com/DarinM223/hummingbird-react-client

-Then go into chrome and under settings->extensions check Developer mode and select Load unpacked extension... and select the hummingbird-react-client folder created from cloning.
-Then go to the URL chrome://apps and the app should be in there.
+Then install all of the dependencies:

+    npm install

+Then if you want to run the server in development mode (client and server reload when you change something) run:

+    npm start

+And if you want to build the React code for production, run:

+    npm run build

 TODO
 ----